Surgeon Site

 Crossover Toe

-Alternative Treatment Options
+Bunion Treatment Options

-This surgery, usually called a Lapidus procedure, corrects the bunion deformity by fusing the joint at the base of the metatarsal.
-A small section of bone around this joint between the two bones is removed, and pins, screws, wires, and/or metal plates are used to permanently fuse the bones together.
-The joint will be rigid, meaning it can’t flex during the push-off phase of taking a step.
-Some foot surgeons consider surgical fusion to be a last resort for bunion correction.
-Once the joint is fused, there is no return to full mobility.
+Usually called a Lapidus procedure, in this surgery a small section of bone around the toe joint (between the two bones) is removed, and pins, screws, wires, and/or metal plates are used to permanently fuse the bones together.
+This fusion means the joint can’t flex during the push-off phase of taking a step.

 Minimal Incisions, Maximum Benefits